r-cloutier/SLSPS_Simulations/README.rst

 All of the contents of the loaded SLSPS simulation file can be viewed in a similar ways as above.
-See the ipython notebook ipython_example.ipynb for a more detailed description of the files contents.
+See the ipython notebook ipython_example.ipynb for a more detailed description and visualization of the files contents.

 Acknowledgement